HKDngIT/LearningCSharp/README.md

 ## Program for Star-Delta-Transformation calculation
 ![StarDeltaCalculator](/Images/StarDeltaCalculator.jpg)
 - with error handling for invalid inputs
+- invalid inputs are:
+  - empty textboxes
+  - the use of non digits
+  - zero or negative values for the resistors
-- in case of error a message box will show up with further detailed information
+- in case of an error, a message box will show up with further detailed information